LexiestLeszek/twittorGPT/README.md

 # Customisation
 The main idea is that language model writes a tweet based on the set of topics and suggestions.
 That way you can manage the overall theme of your tweets.

+# This app is made for educational purposes and author (developer) does not bear any responsibility for its usage by others